 These may be prescribed for fixed pupils, which can be associated with anterior uveitis.

-Corticosteroids are a class of drug that lowers inflammation in the body by reducing immune system activity or response.
-Keep in mind not all steroids have the same potency or half life (the amount of time it takes a substance to decrease to half its concentration in the body).
+Corticosteroids are a class of drugs that lowers inflammation in the body by reducing immune system activity or response.
+Keep in mind not all steroids have the same potency or half-life (the amount of time it takes a substance to decrease to half its concentration in the body).
 A Steroid Conversion Calculator, like this one from mdcalc, is helpful.

 Prednisone: Prednisone is often one of the first medications prescribed for uveitis, among a myriad of other conditions.
 It’s so commonly prescribed that side effects may be downplayed or not discussed.
 Patients should discuss sugar and food intake (particularly if one has diabetic tendencies), calcium and potassium levels when taking prednisone.

 Hydrocortisone: Hydrocortisone is a natural substance (corticosteroid hormone) made by the adrenal gland.
 Hydrocortisone is may be more easily absorbed since it more closely mimics the body’s natural hydrocortisone and can be useful when treating also used to treat patients with low hydrocortisone levels caused by diseases of the adrenal gland (such as Addison’s disease, adrenocortical insufficiency).

 - A Different Look at Corticosteriods – See Table 2 for Adverse Effects of Steroid Therapy and Cautions

 - Steroids in Uveitis (Uveitis.net, 2007)